 Background of EU BPR

 The Biocidal Products Regulation (BPR) refers to Regulation (EU) 528/2012 concerning the placing on the market and use of biocidal products, which came into force on September 1st 2013.
-The regulation covers the responsibilities of biocidal products manufacturers and importers.
-Article producers who use biocidal products to treat their products are also regulated.
+The regulation covers the responsibilities of biocidal products manufacturers and importers and article producers who use biocidal products to treat their products. .